English School Uniform: Individual Hospital Schools

 Figure 1.--Christ's Hospital was founded in London in 1552 and operated there for four centuries.
 Here we see the Christ's School student at their new site in Horsham.

-There are several different hospital schools in England.
-Many date back to middle ages and are still opperating.
+There are some 60 different hospital schools in England.
+Many date back to late-middle ages.
+Many are now closed.
+Others are still operating, athough they have evolved into very different schools--both private and state schools.
+We note schools founded as blue coat schools that are now public preparatory, public (private secondary), junior (primary) , comprehensive, and other types of schools.
 We have some limited information on the different schools.
-Perhaps the best known is Christ's Hospital in London.
+Perhaps the best known is Christ's Hospital in London which served as a model for other blue coat schools.
 There are, however, several other hospital schools.
-Christ's Hospital has since moved to Horsham where it was united with the associated girls' school..
+Christ's Hospital has since moved to Horsham where it was united with the associated girls' school.
+The blue coat schools were for boys, although we note a reference for at least one girls' school.

 Christ's hospital in London is England's best known hospital/blue coat school.
 The school is an independent boarding school and charitable foundation founded by Edward VI in 1552 for "poor and needy" children.
 The School now accepts boys and girls from all walks of life and from all parts of the country.
 Families do not need to be well off to come to Christ's Hospital and preference is given to families in need.
 Currently, 40 percent of the School's 800 pupils received a free boarding education.
 Children usually enter at age 11 (into year 7) or at 6th form.
 A pupil at the school writes, "In your section on uniforms, you mention early charity schools as pioneers of the uniform.
 I happen to attend one of these schools.
 We are the original and the only enduring example.
 We still wear our "Housey" uniform and are referred to as the Bluecoat school.
 In 1985 on the reunification of our boys and girls schools, a complimentary uniform was designed for the girls who had not had a uniform early on.
 We have slightly differing combinations for different occasions and in many cases our own words to describe them.
 The uniform has changed over the centauries since our foundation 451 years ago."
 [Strong]